zmitry/rrethunk/README.md

 }))
 ```

+also there is actionState reducer which store state of each action

 # how to use
 1. add redux-thunk middleware
 2. just use it as plain actions

-also there is actionState reducer which store state of each action
+# TODO
+this lib tries to implement common use cases such as
+1. Handling async actions state with constants boilerplate
+2. Handling async actions creation with prefixing and auto meta info
+3. Handling actions canceling, takeLatest, takeFirst
+4. Make reducer more easier to write and enforce you for writing more atomic reducers.
+5. Handling actions transactions and reverting

 ## to read
 the idea of decoupling async actions and api repository